-There are unaccompanied child refugees across Europe, but there are certain areas where concentrations of vulnerable children are highest.
-The Safe Passage head office is based in London, and we have an established presence in France, and small but growing teams in Greece (in Athens and on the Greek Islands) and Italy.
+Unaccompanied child refugees are found all over Europe, but certain regions have higher concentrations of vulnerable minors.
+The Safe Passage head office is based in London but we also have established presence in France, Italy, Greece and a small but growing team in Brussels

 Our UK field team focuses on ensuring refugee children arriving in the UK receive qualified legal support and a warm welcome.

 We have a Community Mentoring programme that follows up on the development of the refugees we help, referring them to specialised organisations to help them with specific problems they might be facing.